Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits

 How many tax audits have you handled?

 Get granular with prospective tax attorneys and ask if they have handled audits on a regular basis.
 How many audits have the tax attorney worked on like yours?
-See if they have experience with correspondence audits and field (in-person) audits.
+See if they have handled correspondence audits, office audits, and field audits with IRS agents in the past.
+Talk with them about their track record during the auditing process and legal proceedings.

 How will we communicate?